| Fuck

 anti-celebrity streak beneath the quirky facade: not

 everyone wants to be famous.
+Small

-is Beautiful
+is Beautiful Doug

 Holland started his zine-review magazine, Zine World,